 So the next question is, well, tech companies are “modern” and “progressive” in their cultures compared to more traditional corporate america, right?
 Why aren’t we seeing more representation and diversity there?
 Do women and other minorities not start unicorn companies?

-The road to unicorn for most involves a 5-10 year long challenging process which includes building a world-problem-solving technology from scratch, assembling a world-class team, iterating 1 million times on your messaging until you get it right and creating as much brand awareness as possible to find a repeatable way of selling to customers who love your company and your product to reach $50-100M in recurring revenue.
+The road to Unicorn status for most tech companies involves a 5-10 year long challenging process which includes building a world-problem-solving technology from scratch, assembling a world-class team, iterating 1 million times on your messaging until you get it right, and creating as much brand awareness as possible to find a repeatable way of selling to customers who love your company and your product to reach $50-100M in recurring revenue.
 But more importantly, it almost always requires financial backing from the start.

-In fact, almost every Unicorn on that list was backed by large Venture Capital firms that took a financial bet on them early on while they were still operating at a loss funding expensive research and development hoping to make a gazillion dollars down the road.
-Unfortunately, women receive less than 2% of venture funding.
+In fact, almost every Unicorn on that list was backed by large Venture Capital firms that took a financial bet on them early on, while they were still operating at a loss.
+Most of these companies were funding expensive research and development, hoping to make a gazillion dollars down the road.
+Unfortunately, women receive just 2% of venture funding.

 That’s maths folks.
 That’s the systematic issue here.

-Unfortunately, similar to the broader racism issue being highlighted across America right now, I can’t explain it.
+Unfortunately, similar to the broader racism issue highlighted across America, I can’t explain it.
 It’s definitely not a question of performance, since companies with diverse leadership have 10% higher EBIT Margin than those with below-average diversity in their leadership.
 It also can’t be because women-led startups, in a study of 350 startups, delivered higher revenue—more than 2 times as much per dollar invested that those founded by men.

-So why might it be?
+So what is the issue?
 I still don’t have an answer.
-But I do believe that it is our responsibility, as leaders and future leaders, to start taking proactive steps within our organizations and beyond to increase the odds of seeing maybe one more woman or on that list in the coming years.
+But I do believe it’s our responsibility as leaders and future leaders to start taking proactive steps within our organizations and beyond, to increase the odds of seeing maybe one more woman on that list in the coming years.

 To support that effort, we’ve compiled a list below of women-led enterprise software companies in SaaS.
-That way, next time you’re evaluating two technology options with equal benefits, consider adding a checkbox to your RFP to check for diverse leadership.
-Of course, that should not be THE criteria to determine your selection, but adding a point for it is bringing awareness and encouraging your leaders and everyone in your organization to proactively remember the importance of this.
+This way, the next time you’re evaluating two technology options with equal benefits, consider adding a checkbox to your RFP to check for diverse leadership.
+Of course, that should not be THE criteria to determine your selection, but adding a point for it brings awareness and encourages your leaders and everyone in your organization to proactively remember the importance of this.